Managing UK Residency Status from a Tax Perspective

+Are you a non-dom for UK tax purposes?
 The UK tax system is a complex affair.
 Making sure you understand your tax status and therefore what is required from a reporting perspective can be complicated.
-By working with Haggards Crowther, we will ensure that there is no unexpected tax liability once you become resident in the UK.
+By working with Haggards Crowther, we will ensure that there is no unexpected tax liability once you become a resident in the UK.

-If you live and work in the UK, but you were born overseas to a non-UK born father, it is likely that you have a special tax status.
+If you live and work in the UK, but were born overseas to a non-UK-born father, it is likely that you have a special tax status.
 A UK resident but not domiciled is commonly known as being a ‘Res non-dom’.
-As a result special tax rules apply.
+As a result, special tax rules apply.

 We can help you clarify your UK tax status and then walk you through the rules that govern your income and investments, managing your ongoing affairs and annual tax returns.